** Unbolted review updated January 20th, 2023 **

 - Good default recovery

-- Borrowers paying up to 43% APR on loans.
-Ethical lending?
+- Borrowers paying 18% to 63% annual interest on loans.
+Unethical lending?

 - Manual investing difficult due to high demand / no loan pre-funding